-Part L1A and L2A (England & Wales), Section 6 (Scotland) or Part F1 (Northern Ireland) of The Building Regulations require air pressure testing.
-Air pressure testing has been mandatory for all new build residential and commercial properties in England, Wales and Northern Ireland since 2006, and in Scotland since 2010.
+Part L1A and L2A (England & Wales), Section 6 (Scotland) or Part F1 (Northern Ireland) of The Building Regulations require Air Pressure Testing.
+Air Pressure Testing has been mandatory for new build residential and commercial properties in England, Wales and Northern Ireland since 2006, and in Scotland since 2010.

-This is to make sure the building meets or exceeds the air permeability rating specified in your design stage SAP or SBEM calculations.
-Maintaining a high level of air tightness within a building helps with energy efficiency.
-For instance, air entering and escaping a building can lead to lost heat and cold draughts.
+This is to make sure the building meets or exceeds the air permeability rating specified in your design stage SAP or SBEM Calculations.
+Maintaining a high level of air tightness within a building contributes to high quality energy efficiency.

 Failing to maintain air tightness can result in up to 40% heat loss.
 If you’re investing in energy efficiency measures, such as a new boiler or extra insulation, your efforts could be in vain if the building’s air tightness isn’t adequate.